Ji'Ayir Brown: 2023

 The San Francisco 49ers selected Brown in the third round (87th overall) of the 2023 NFL draft.
-The 49ers orchestrated a trade with the Minnesota Vikings in order to secure their ability to draft Brown by trading their third- (102nd overall), fifth- (164th overall), and seventh-round (222nd overall) picks to the Vikings in return for their third-round (87th overall) pick in the 2023 NFL Draft.
-He was the fourth safety selected in 2023.
+The 49ers orchestrated a trade with the Minnesota Vikings in order to secure their ability to draft him by trading their third- (102nd overall), fifth- (164th overall), and seventh-round (222nd overall) picks to the Vikings in return for their third-round (87th overall) pick in the 2023 NFL Draft.
+Brown was the fourth safety selected in 2023.

-On May 13, 2023, the San Francisco 49ers signed Brown to a four–year, $5.39 million rookie contract that includes a signing bonus of $924,224.
+On May 13, 2023, the 49ers signed Brown to a four-year, $5.39 million rookie contract that included a signing bonus of $924,224.

-Throughout training camp, he competed for the role as the starting free safety against veteran Tashaun Gipson under defensive coordinator Steve Wilks.
-Head coach Kyle Shanahan named him a backup and listed him as the No. 2 free safety on the depth chart, behind starting safeties Tashaun Gipson and Talanoa Hufanga.
+Throughout training camp, Brown competed for the role as the starting free safety against veteran Tashaun Gipson under defensive coordinator Steve Wilks.
+Head coach Kyle Shanahan named Brown the No. 2 free safety on the depth chart behind Gipson and Talanoa Hufanga.